Code-Institute-Submissions/anu1301-mollies-boutique_MarResub/README.md

 ![accessibility](./assets/images/accessibility-check-results.PNG)

 ### Maual Testing
 The website was tested manually by loading the website on a Samsung smart phone as well as a Kindle tablet and was found to be responsive.

-This was also tested via dev tools on various other sizes.
+This was also tested via dev tools as follows:

+* Responsive dimentions (page was draged back and forth to reduce/increase size of viewport on desk-top screen)
+* iPhone SE
+* iPhone XR
+* iPhone 12 Pro
+* Samsung Galexy S8
+* iPad Air
+* iPad Mini

+The website was tested via the following browsers:
+* Microsoft Edge
+* Google Chrome

+* The navigation links were tested and they behaved as expected, i.e. the links take you to the respective pages.
+* The logo, 'mollie's boutique', works as expected, i.e. when selected brings you back to the home page.
+* The social network icons, when selected, take you to their respective websites.
+* The booking form requires you to enter name, email and mobile number, and does not allow you to submit the form without completing these.
+The user is prompted when trying to submit the form without completing these.
+* The email field recognises the email format and prompts you if it has not been complted correctly.
+* If the required fields are correctly completed and the submit button selected, the user is directed to the https://formdump.codeinstitute.net/ (the Code Institute form dump).

 ## Deployment
 [Go up to the top](#table-of-contents)